 - Both shield owners or shareholders from corporate liability.

 There are also several stark contrasts:

 - LLC owners typically pay self-employment taxes on all income from the business.
 S corps allow owners to separate their wage earnings (which are subject to employment tax) from distributions (which are not).

 - S corps can issue shares to up to 100 shareholders.
 LLCs don’t issue shares; their owners are referred to as “members,” and they can have an unlimited number of members.

 - S corps can only be owned by individuals who are US citizens or permanent residents.
 The LLC as a business entity is not regulated in this sense.

 Electing to form your small business as an S corp can be a time-consuming, effort-intensive, and costly process.
-It is important for you to understand all the benefits, drawbacks, and implications ahead of time.
+It’s important to understand all the benefits, drawbacks, and implications ahead of time.
 If you’re considering forming an S corp for your small business, ask yourself:

 - Do you envision your company having shareholders?
 How many?

 - Do you have the budget for the operational overhead that comes with an entity type that’s more complex to run and file taxes for than an LLC?

 - Can your business afford to pay you a reasonable salary?